Public Art – Shinjuku Edition

 The Love Statue

 This objet d’art decorates the entrance to Shinjuku I-Land Tower.
-Created by Robert Indiana who began work in 1995, this art piece makes this a popular spot that often shows up in TV dramas.
-The sense…
+Created by Robert Indiana who began work on this piece in 1995, this popular piece is often featured in TV shows.
+The sense of separat…

 - 6-5-1 Nishi-Shinjuku, Shinjuku-ku

 Towering nearly four meters in height, this giant statue of a hand making a peace sign was created by Japanese sculptor Keimu Kamata.
 Installed in 2017, this new addition to the art scene may very well become as popular for taking pictures as The Love State is.
 On your next trip to Shinjuku, be sure to check out this tribute to peace along with the tribute to love.

 Unghia e Marmo (Fingernail and Marble)

 Created by the Italian sculptor Giuseppe Penone, this piece of art is indeed in the shape of a fingernail.
 The marble and glass rising from the water creates a peaceful and serene mood.

 Location: Courtyard inside Shinjuku I-Land Tower [Google Map]

 Tokyo Brushstroke I, Tokyo Brushstroke II

 These colorful objets d'art are creations of Roy Lichtenstein, an artist that represents the Pop Art movement along with Andy Warhol.
 As per the titles, these works depict a brushstroke and it seems you can feel the rhythm of the brush sweeping over the canvas.